bologer/anycomment.io/readme.txt

 It could only be difficult for website who have HTTP only and hight traffic as transfer to HTTPs can cause some traffic lose.

 == Changelog ==

+= 0.1.30 – 12.09.2020 =

+**Enhancements:**

+**Fixes:**

+- Fixed synchronization issue with service when local database did not have comments
+- Fixed issue with emails, when they did not send or add to the list to be sent
+- Fixed notice warning in dashboard.php
+- Fixed broken log rotation logic
+- Fixed issue with imprecised synced comments count

 = 0.1.27 – 18.05.2020 =